 Granger is a very small city located in the state of Washington.
 With a population of 3,676 people and just one neighborhood, Granger is the 158th largest community in Washington.

-Granger is a blue-collar town, with 52.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Granger is generally considered to be a blue-collar town.
+52.95% of the Granger workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Granger is a city of farmers, fishers, or foresters, service providers, and professionals.
 There are especially a lot of people living in Granger who work in farm management occupations (30.63%), teaching (10.50%), and food service (9.26%).

 As is often the case in a small city, Granger doesn't have a public transportation system that people use for their commute.

-The citizens of Granger have a very low rate of college education: just 8.78% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Granger has a very low overall level of education: only 8.78% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Granger in 2022 was $16,568, which is low income relative to Washington and the nation.
 This equates to an annual income of $66,272 for a family of four.
 However, Granger contains both very wealthy and poor people as well.